gaelmoccand/Cpp_Weekly/containers/README.md

 mystr.erase(std::remove(begin(mystr), end(mystr), '!'), end(mystr)); // in 1 line
 ```

+#### 2.2.1 Remove element in a std::list

 Note for a **list** just use _mylist.remove(42)_

 Indeed, since it does not offer random-access iterators, using the algorithm std::remove on a list would make list even slower than it already is.

+std::list<T,Allocator>::remove Complexity is Linear in the size of the container

+#### 2.2.2 Remove complexity
+std::remove & std::remove_if
+EComplexity equal exactly std::distance(first, last) applications of the predicate.

+std::vector<T,Allocator>::erase
+Complexity is Linear: the number of calls to the destructor of T is the same as the number of elements erased, the assignment operator of T is called the number of times equal to the number of elements in the vector after the erased elements

 ### 2.3 Remove element with a predicate

 Untill C++17 we still use the erase remove Idiom for a predicate as well using _std::remove_if_.